The

 camera viewfinder in this image and in the

-preceding one is due to the fact that here I have
+preceding one is due to the fact that here I

-added the Fuji Viewfinder Tilt Adapter between the
+have added the Fuji Viewfinder Tilt Adapter

-enables the viewfinder to be raised up to 90° in
+be raised up to 90° in relation to the camera

-angle finder), as well as to be swivelled to the
+well as to be swivelled to the left and to the

-left and to the right to permit easier viewing
+right to permit easier viewing when standing

 For an introduction to this system, see here.